DotHack88/dothack88.github.io/content/about.md

+654 / 5.000
-## This is Paul's Notion portfolio
+## This is Dothack88's portfolio

-I am Paul, open-source dev.
-I create apps and websites for start-ups, solopreneurs, corporations and local businesses.
-I truly enjoy helping businesses achieve their goals by delivering an exceptional websites and apps that communicates their business value to their target audience.
+I'm Dothck88, hoping to become an open source developer.
+I'm currently looking for a job but in my free time I try to create small programs that can be useful

-Here's take this free SaaS template for you [This is a link](https://saasy-dark.netlify.app/)
+Here's this free SaaS template for you [This is a link](https://saasy-dark.netlify.app/)

-### Also please have a look at this beautiful picture
+### Also check out this beautiful image

 ![this is an image](./assets/images/home/forest.jpg)

-Truly marvelous!
+Really beautiful!

-> what about this note
+> how about this note?

-* This is a bullet point I want.
+* This is a bullet point I would like.
 * This is another bullet point.

-1. This is number
+1. This is the number

 ```py
 from universe import earth